VTimofeenko/trailcam-images-analysis-on-amd-framework/README.md

    ```

-8. (optional, but saves time on restoring the DE) Exit your desktop environment,
+8. Optional, but saves time on restoring the DE.
+Exit your desktop environment,
    log into TTY
 9. Run `./runme`
 10. Watch the logs
 11. Observe images in `./output` directory.

 By default, the script will only output images where there is an animal and
-there are no persons.
-Feel free to tweak the code to adjust this behavior.
+there are no people detected.
+Feel free to tweak the code to adjust this
+behavior.

 # Appendix
 ## File organization